 Paper filters catch more oils and fine particles.
 That’s why pour-over often tastes more transparent and less heavy than French press, even if you use the same coffee.

-If you want a step-by-step version for your exact brewer, this belongs in Brew Guides.
+If you want a step-by-step version read our Brew Guides.

 Espresso is its own world.
 Instead of steeping or slowly flowing, espresso uses pressure to extract quickly from a compact coffee puck.
 That produces a concentrated drink with a different texture and intensity.